Lie Detector Test Los Angeles, California

 - Illegal or deviant sexual behavior

 Although an employer cannot legally force you to take a lie detector test, he or she may still require it as part of the hiring process.
+This is provided that you are:

 - First advised of your rights, and